Agoric/documentation/main/guides/js-programming/ses/lockdown.md

 The tradeoff is safety vs compatibility with existing code.
-However, much legacy JavaScript code does run under SES, even if both not written to do so and with all the options set to `safe`.
+However, much legacy JavaScript code does run under SES, even if both not written to do so and with all the options set to `'safe'`.
 Only consider an `'unsafe'` value if you both need it and can evaluate its risks.
 These are described in more detail below.

 ### Options quick reference